☎️ Advice on +43 (0) 664 1923560

 Saw blades with mechanical bonding

-In saw blades with mechanical bonding, the diamond grit is mechanically fixed on the carrier – usually a steel sheet.
+With saw blades that have mechanical bonding, the diamond grit is mechanically fixed to the carrier – usually a steel sheet.
 For this purpose, special grooves are made in the sheet, into which the diamonds are inserted.
-Subsequently, the grooves are pressed together, thereby securely holding the diamonds.
+Then, the grooves are pressed together, securely holding the diamonds.

 Saw blades with metallic bonding

-Saw blades with metallic bonding are also called sintered saw blades.
+Saw blades with metallic bonding are also known as sintered saw blades.
 Depending on the composition of the metal alloy, there are softer and harder bonds.

 Rule of thumb:

-This allows these saw blades to be specifically tailored to certain materials.
-For this reason, they often cut certain material types particularly well.
-A common metal alloy, for example, is bronze bonding.
+This allows these saw blades to be precisely matched to specific materials.
+For this reason, they often cut certain types of material particularly well.
+A common metal alloy is, for example, bronze bonding.

 How are diamond saw blades sharpened?